 Now that we’re well into year 2, the Airbnb Experiment continues to generate solid returns.
-With summer just about fully booked, I figured by now I have enough experience to share some of my top Airbnb hosting tips.
+With summer just about fully booked, I figured by now I have enough experience to share some tips on becoming an Airbnb Super Host.

-Before diving in, let me be clear: You need to be willing to put in the work.
+Want to be a Super Host?
+You need to be willing to put in the work.
 And when I say “work” I mean educating yourself, and being willing and ready to put in some sweat equity!
 (Or simply find a perfect gem of a space that doesn’t need an overhaul – but what fun is THAT??)

 Our inaugural year was incredible.
 There were hardly any vacancies in the high season (June through September).
 But the highlight was hosting two-month-long stays during the low season, which boosted revenues.
 We missed out on hosting our long-term guest from Brazil this past spring, but we’re hopeful he’ll return in the late fall.

 That said, this year’s revenues are quite good as well.
-After the mortgage, utilities, association dues, and maintenance costs are factored in, we’re pulling in an average of $400 net-net income each month.
+After the mortgage, utilities, association dues, and maintenance costs are factored in, we’re pulling in an average of $400 net income each month.

 This is with most of October, November, and December still wide-open on the booking slate.
 If we get the same amount of bookings in Q4 as last year, our average monthly cash flow will approach $800 per month.
 Not too shabby.

 Compare those figures with year 1, and we’re actually on the upswing.
 Last year’s revenue may wind up being more than this year’s, BUT, last year we incurred major expenses to prepare the space.
-Those costs brought down our monthly cash flow to about $450 net-net income.
+Those costs brought down our monthly cash flow to about $450 net income.
 If we hit the $800 / month mark by year-end, that’s an 88% increase from year 1 to year 2!

 We’ll see how it goes in Q4.
 Rest assured, I’ll report it here.
 A lot will hinge on whether my long-term guest worker comes back for a month in November.